Prevent Hospital Infections

 Prevention

-• keep urine bag below level of bladder to prevent backflow
+• Keep urine bag below level of bladder to prevent backflow, and ask for it to be emptied regularly

 Type